hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 The different parts of the read that are mapped separately are called 'seeds'.
 So the first MMP that is mapped to the genome is called *seed1*.

 STAR will then search again for only the unmapped portion of the read to find the next longest sequence that exactly matches the reference genome, or the next MMP, which will be *seed2*.

+![STAR_step2](../img/alignment_STAR_step2.png)

 This sequential searching of only the unmapped portions of reads underlies the efficiency of the STAR algorithm.
-STAR uses uncompressed suffix arrays (SAs) to search for the MMPs, which allow for quick searching against even the largest reference genomes.
+STAR uses an uncompressed suffix array (SA) to efficiently search for the MMPs, this allows for quick searching against even the largest reference genomes.
 Other slower aligners use algorithms that often search for the entire read sequence before splitting reads and performing iterative rounds of mapping.

-![STAR_step2](../img/alignment_STAR_step2.png)

-If STAR does not find an exact matching sequence for each part of the read due to mismatches or indels, the previous MMPs can be extended.
+If STAR does not find an exact matching sequence for each part of the read due to mismatches or indels, the previous MMPs will be extended.

 ![STAR_step3](../img/alignment_STAR_step3.png)